Chapter 9:

 “Advantage of being a minor at the time.
 All the interviewers who came up to me after Newtonville were also none the wiser.”

 “Amala, this has been a sticking point in all of our previous sessions too.
-You never speak about this point in your life.
+You never speak about that point in your life.
 Reading up on the incident, I can infer your connection; however, I’d like to hear from you about what happened.”

 Part 2

 My father, Ramesh, began dragging me to dance classes, to ballet.
 “You will learn this ballet and dance Swan Lake, that will make you a proper young lady!”
-I didn’t want to, I liked dancing, but every day was painful and tiring!
+I didn’t want to.
+I liked dancing, but every day was painful and tiring!

 He’d drill me at home, running me ragged, while my mother told me to stay beautiful.
 “Amala, you’re getting too big!
 You cannot become so muscly, that is not the shape of a woman!”
 She would screen every piece of food that went in my mouth!
 “Now you are getting too thin!
 Amala, how will you make friends if you’re too sickly to play with them?
 Dear Ramesh, what will we do with this girl?”